Showing posts with label Christmas Stories. Show all posts

 After this the spirit of Charles returned to his body; he was completely exhausted and fatigued.

-Copyright Translation FairyTaleChannel.org
+Copyright Translation FairyTaleChannel.com

 Please pass on to friends and enjoy!